 DIVERSE GROUND (2018)

-Louisville artist, environmentalist, tree climber, and teacher Todd Smith’s soil residency project Diverse Ground was created under advisement by Louisville's Kurt Mason, Lead District Conservationist with the National Resources Conservation Service for USDA.
+Louisville artist, environmentalist, tree climber, and teacher Todd Smith’s soil-focused project Diverse Ground was created under advisement by Louisville's Kurt Mason, Lead District Conservationist with the National Resources Conservation Service for USDA.

 Through Diverse Ground, Meyzeek students will learn to collect and analyze soil samples from their school property and a nearby neighborhood urban farm.
 After making soil milkshakes with the samples, paint chips will be utilized to create a large color-coded soil map of the settled soil.
 Using arts and culture strategies, the students will analyze the soil and explore the connection of soil to community health through poetry and rap.